TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-maxfailedfilesreachedinbackup.md

 * Check if the volume where scratch space is configured exists (not deleted)
 * Ensure the scratch folder is not full
 * Ensure MARS agent is excluded from the antivirus installed on the machine
 * Check if disk defragmentation is enabled on protected datasource volume.
-Test by disabling Disk defragmentation for the protected datasource and uncheck * Automatically Optimize new drives option and ensure the metadata VHD mounted is not getting defragmented
+Test by disabling Disk defragmentation for the protected datasource and uncheck.
+* Automatically Optimize new drives option and ensure the metadata VHD mounted is not getting defragmented